NGSAnalysisOnBeocatClass/in_class_problems/Lecture2.md

 AAATCGCTAGnnTCA
 ```

 The `grep` program searches for patterns within a file.
-By default it all prints lines with the pattern in the file.
+By default it all prints lines with the pattern in the file. ** Remember: In "Usage" statements text that is bracketed with square brakets ([ ]) or diamond brakets (< >) represents user specified input.**

+Here would be typical usage:

+   Usage:   grep [OPTIONS] PATTERN [FILE...]

 ```
-grep "n" test.fasta
+$ grep "n" test.fasta
 ATCGATCGCnTCGGGTACT
 TCAGnAAAATGCTCTGATC
 AAATCGCTAGnnTCA